 Buy stickers in bulk and hand them out instead of candy

 are a perfect alternative for girls of all ages

 , which change all the time.
-You will find all kinds of interesting deals on bulk items for kids that you never would have thought of, like 1500 small temporary animal tattoos for around $25, or 100 pounds of LEGOs for under $40.
+You will find all kinds of interesting deals on bulk items for kids that you never would have thought of, just stay away from plastic toys you know will end up dumped in the trash.

 bracelets that kids are sure to enjoy wearing right away, or glow in the dark bouncy balls

 Give money.
 While it’s true that small change does not buy anything these days, just imagine if everyone in the neighborhood gave out dimes instead of candy.
 Kids would gather after trick or treating to count their money rather than separate out candy and stuff their faces, showing them that math is

 Plastic and other Halloween disposables clog up landfills, which is not a fact worth celebrating.
 Make sure you consider the trash you will generate when choosing your spooky decor.
 Likewise, costumes can be surprisingly toxic.
 Phthalates and dioxin in costumes, lead and cadmium in facepaints.
 It’s not worth it for one night’s romp on the Dark Side.
 Luckily, there are alternatives to trash and poison.

 instead of a mask, though always confirm that they are made from safe, non-toxic ingredients.
 Get creative and make your own costume out of natural materials or choose one that contains no plastic or PVC parts.
 If you are crafty and want to work on a project with your child, here are some Halloween costume sewing patterns

 instead of plastic, or opt for an old pillowcase that your child can decorate.
 Don’t use a paper bag, because it might fall apart if it gets wet.
 Either reuse Halloween decorations every year, or choose compostable decor.
 The ultimate is carving Jack O Lanterns out of a variety of different shaped pumpkins and squashes.
 Fill them with soy based

 , the best and safest option is to throw a Halloween party at your house.
 That way you can control ingredients and let your child have a fun and safe celebration.